Uber has already made billions from its exits in China, Russia and Southeast Asia

 That leads us to the next detail of Uber’s Grab investment: its stake is classified as “available-for-sale debt security.”
 That’s to say that Uber could potentially dispose of its stake in the future.

-That’s the first real line in the sand that we’ve seen for a Grab IPO and, with a buyback already expensive as Uber’s stake is worth more than $3 billion, the clock is ticking.
+That’s the first real line in the sand that we’ve seen for a Grab IPO and, with a buyback already expensive, as Uber’s stake is worth more than $3 billion, the clock is ticking.

 Russia: $1.4 billion

 Finally, Uber’s third tactical retreat is Russia, where it formed a joint venture with local rival Yandex.taxi in July 2017.
-The combined business covers ride-hailing and food delivery in over 127 cities in Russia.
+The combined business covers ride-hailing and food delivery in more than 127 cities in Russia.

-That gives it a different kind of relationship to its deals with Didi and Grab, where it one of many minority shareholders, and Uber’s S1 gives fewer details of the Russia JV.
+That gives it a different kind of relationship to its deals with Didi and Grab, where it is one of many minority shareholders, and Uber’s S-1 gives fewer details of the Russia JV.

 What we do know is that Uber estimates its share of the business is 38 percent, a slice that it says is worth $1.4 billion.
-That’s a valuation of around $3.68 billion which is on par with the $3.7 billion that the companies announced at the time of the deal.
+That’s a valuation of around $3.68 billion, which is on par with the $3.7 billion that the companies announced at the time of the deal.
 Like the other deals, the business is the dominant one in a huge market — Russia has a population of more than 140 million people — so it stands to reason that the business will grow and thus Uber’s value within it will increase.

-Yandex, the parent of Yandex.taxi, also stands to gain and not just from the joint venture.
-Uber allocated the company two million shares (then worth $54 million) which, at a proposed $55 per share, would more than double to $110 million at IPO and that’s not counting its potential value in the future.
+Yandex, the parent of Yandex.taxi, also stands to gain, and not just from the joint venture.
+Uber allocated the company two million shares (then worth $54 million) which, at a proposed $55 per share, would more than double to $110 million at IPO, and that’s not counting its potential value in the future.

 A change with Careem acquisition